anitadandekhya/Scientific_Graphs_Cairo_2026/README.md

 ## Note on the `legendry` Package

-While the `legendry` package provides an elegant solution for creating histogram-based legends for continuous variables, it currently offers limited flexibility for customizing certain graphical elements.
+While the `legendry` package provides an elegant solution for creating histogram-based legends for continuous variables, it currently offers limited flexibility for customizing certain legend components.
 In particular, modifying or adding labels to the histogram **y-axis** is not straightforward.

 ## Data Source:
 Henri Debray, German Aerospace Center (DLR)
-The data used is not freely available.
+-The data used is not freely available.